Q: What are the advantages of attending Calvary Chapel Middle School?

 Q: Do students have to reapply to go to Calvary Chapel High School?

-A: Students at CCJHS have to reenroll for high school.
-They are given priority if they reenroll during early enrollment.
-We typically have more than a 90% return rate from 8th to 9th grade.
+A: Students at CCMS have to reenroll for high school.
+However, they are given priority if they re-enroll during early enrollment.
+Our attrition rate between 8th and 9th grade is typically around 90%.

 Q: What is your discipline process like?

 A: We implement an active discipline system based on demerits.
-Students receive points for disrupting class or other inappropriate behavior.
-Points are accumulated and detentions, suspensions, and expulsions occur at different point totals.
-Teachers with clear, consistent, and fair classroom expectations and procedures give verbal warnings as reminders and points if misbehavior persists.
-Parents receive an email each time a point is given to keep parents in the know.
-Students may be asked to leave CCJHS for serious misbehaviors or infractions.
+Students receive points for disrupting class or other inappropriate classroom behavior.
+Teachers work with students to curb and redirect aberrant behaviors.
+However, should misbehaviors need to to be modified teachers give verbal warnings as reminders and points if behaviors persist.
+Students may be asked to leave CCMS for serious misbehaviors or infractions.
 Please see the parent/student handbook online for specific details.

 Q: Do your students use computers?

-A: We are one to one with Chromebooks at CCJHS.
-Each junior high classroom is equipped with a set of Chromebooks.
-Students do not need to bring a computer to school.
-6th-grade students are required to take a full year of a Computer/Study Skills course designed to teach students how to use technology in a safe and practical way that integrates within the core curriculum and life.
-Students are also permitted to use the computers in the library during lunch and before and after school to do school work and print.
+A: We are one-to-one with Chromebooks at CCMS.
+Each middle school classroom is equipped with a set of Chromebooks.
+6th grade students are required to take a full year of a Computer/Study Skills course designed to teach students how to use technology in a safe and practical way that integrates within the core curriculum and life.

 Q: What sort of technology do you have at school?

-A: Our teachers at CCJHS are encouraged to integrate purposeful technology into the classroom to amplify and complement the curriculum.
-Each classroom is equipped with an updated WIFI hub, a mounted wall projector that connects to the teacher's computer, and a Doc Cam.
-Teachers most often implement the above-stated technology, however, they may take advantage of the fact that most students have a cellular device by applying education apps such as Quizlet or Plicker to the classroom for study games or formative assessments.
+A: Our teachers are encouraged to integrate purposeful technology into the classroom to amplify and complement the curriculum.
+Each classroom is equipped with an updated WIFI hub, a Newline smartboard, and a Doc Cam.
+Teachers may take advantage of education apps such as Quizlet or Plicker to the classroom for study games or formative assessments.

 Q: What electives do you offer?